Wayne Holloway-Smith on Radio 3 & Radio 4

-Wayne Holloway-Smith's first full-length collection Alarum was published by Bloodaxe in March 2017 and launched with a reading at the Newcastle Poetry Festival on 12 May.
-Alarum was shortlisted for the Roehampton Poetry Prize 2017 and for the Seamus Heaney Centre for Poetry Prize for First Full Collection.
-It was a Poetry Book Society Wild Card Choice for Winter 2017.
+Wayne Holloway-Smith's first full-length collection Alarum was published by Bloodaxe in March 2017.
+It was shortlisted for the Roehampton Poetry Prize 2017 and for the Seamus Heaney Centre for Poetry Prize for First Full Collection, and was a Poetry Book Society Wild Card Choice for Winter 2017.
 ‘Short’, the final poem in Alarum, won the the Poetry Society’s 2016 Geoffrey Dearmer Prize for the best poem in The Poetry Review during 2016.
 His next collection Love Minus Love will be published in May 2020.

 RADIO 4 INTERVIEW WITH WAYNE HOLLOWAY-SMITH